Discrete Chi-Square Method discovers solar forcing in El Ni\~no time series: The Pacific Ocean as a bolometer measuring the solar dynamo light curve in real-time: Results of DCM analysis for simulated data

 The solution for the non-linear DCM model is an ill-posed problem (Equations \ref{Eqmodel}-\ref{EqPolyTwo}).
-We present a numerical solution that fulfills the \ConOne, \ConTwo ~and \ConThree ~conditions of a well-posed problem.
-The DCM model is just one special case of a non-linear model.
+We present a computational statistical solution that fulfils the \ConOne, \ConTwo ~and \ConThree ~conditions of a well-posed problem.
+DCM model is just one special case of a non-linear model.
 Our technique can be applied to solve other non-linear models: Use the free parameters that make the model non-linear (Equation \ref{EqBetaOne}: $\bm{\beta}_{I}$) for solving the remaining other free parameters (Equation \ref{EqBetaTwo}: $\bm{\beta}_{II}$).

-\subsection{Existence (\ConOne)}
+\subsubsection{Existence (\ConOne)}

 \cite{Fou22} transformed the original function into the frequency domain.
-The modern DFT time series analysis method transforms the original data into the frequency domain and gives the best frequency for a pure sine model. \cite{Gau21} presented the least squares method, which minimizes the differences between the data and the linear model.
+The modern DFT time series analysis method transforms the original {time series} into the frequency domain and gives the best frequency for a pure sine model. \cite{Gau21} presented the LS method, which minimises the differences between the data and the linear model.
 Our DCM does the same by testing a large number of linear models.
-For every chosen DCM model, the number of tested linear models is
+The data spacing, even or uneven, is irrelevant for these models.
+For every chosen DCM model, the total number of tested linear models is

 where the number of tested long and short search frequencies is $n_{\mathrm{L}}$ and $n_{\mathrm{S}}$, respectively.
 The number of bootstrap samples is $n_{\mathrm{B}}$.
-In other words, we solve this ill-posed problem by using brute numerical force.
-If the data contain only zero mean white noise, a linear least squares fit solution {\it exists} for every tested model.
+In other words, we solve this ill-posed problem by using brute computational force.
+If the {time series} contains only zero mean white noise, the Gau{\ss}-Markov theorem ensures that a LS fit solution {\it exists} for every tested frequency combination.

-\subsection{Uniqueness (\ConTwo)}
+\subsubsection{Uniqueness (\ConTwo)}